Need to talk? Call 1800 882 436.

 Warning signs during pregnancy

-Pregnancy is a time of great change for your body, and in your life, as you get ready for your baby to arrive.
-It also can be a time when you may be worried about some of the changes you are experiencing, and you want to know when you should seek help.
+Pregnancy is a time of great change for your body as you get ready for your baby to arrive.
+You may be worried about some of the changes you are experiencing, and want to know when you should seek help.

-Most changes in your body are likely to be a normal part of pregnancy.
-Most pregnancy health issues are mild and common.
-However, some signs can indicate that things may not be going well, and could point to a more serious pregnancy complication.
+Many changes in your body are likely to be a normal part of pregnancy.
+It's a good idea to be familiar with common pregnancy health issues that you might experience.
+However, some signs could point to a more serious pregnancy complication.

-Some of these symptoms may appear at different stages of your pregnancy; others might occur at any time.
-Even if you are not sure about your symptoms but think that something just doesn't feel right with your own or your baby's health, it's important to get it checked out.
+Some of these symptoms may happen at different stages of your pregnancy, while others could occur at any time.
+Even if you are not sure, but think that something just 'doesn't feel right' with your or your baby's health, it's important to get it checked out.

 Any time during pregnancy